rtisma/hibernate-native-json/README.md

 }
 ```

-And now you can persist your object...with your hibernate session
+And now you can persist your object...with your hibernate session / jpa repository

-Its also supports a collection object, create a custom type implementation
+### Exemple with an object collection

 ```
 public class LabelsUserType extends JacksonUserType {